elainejiangg/elainejiangg/README.md

 - 📫 How to reach me: ejiang@mit.edu
 - 💻 I’m currently working on building a web chatbot app to help older adults with dementia stay connected with their loved ones
 - 💬 Ask me about best bike routes in NYC 🚲 + best Celsius flavors ⚡️
-- ✨ Fun fact: I'm from Queens, NYC, like Spiderman 🕸️ (p.s.
+- ✨ Fun fact: I'm from Queens, NY, like Spiderman 🕸️ (p.s.
 Tom Holland "went" to my high school 👀)